plandek-utils/ts-clean-key/README.md

 [Github repo here](https://github.com/plandek-utils/ts-clean-key)

-Removes bad chars for a string key (all except number, lowercase ascii7 letters, dash `-` and underscore `_`).
-It also removes multiple dashes in a row and replaces them for a single dash (this can be optionally disabled)
+Removes bad chars for a string key (all except number `0-9`, lowercase ascii7 letters `a-z`, dash `-` and underscore `_`).

+It also removes multiple dashes in a row and replaces them for a single dash, which  can be [optionally disabled](#cleankeysimple-and-replacemanydashes-option).

+It can optionally also allow uppercase ascii7 letters `A-Z` [with a toggle](#cleankeysimpleci-and-cleankeyci-and-casesensitive-option).

 ## Installation